PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 18:17:52
+Last updated: 2024-04-02 18:18:26
-Random Quote: Fear makes strangers of people who would be friends. - Shirley MacLaine
+Random Quote: The biggest adventure you can ever take is to live the life of your dreams. - Oprah Winfrey